mplogas/KernelMemory.FileWatcher/README.md

 The `HttpWorker` is a hosted service that periodically checks the `MessageStore` for new file events and sends them to the KernelMemory service.
 It uses an `HttpClient` to send HTTP requests and includes logic for handling different types of file events (e.g., upserts and deletes).

-### Program

-The `Program` class is the entry point of the application.
-It sets up the application's configuration, registers services with the dependency injection container, and starts the `FileWatcherService`.

 ## How It Works

 1. The `FileWatcherService` starts watching the specified directories for file changes.